 Hiking in Uganda offers you adventurous Uganda mountain trekking and climbing safaris.
 For over 10 years we have organized tailor-made Uganda mountain hiking safaris or mountain hiking tours in Uganda to the Rwenzori Mountains (Mount Rwenzori).
 Mount.
 Elgon, Mount.
 Mgahinga, and Mount.
 Sabinyo in Uganda.
-Some of our Uganda mountain trekking safaris feature;- Volcanoes mountains, and Diana Fossey tomb hikes as well to Mount Nyiragongo Volcano in Congo.
+Some of our Uganda mountain trekking safaris feature;- Volcanoes mountains, Diana Fossey tomb hikes as well as Mount Nyiragongo Volcano in Congo.

-Some of our popular Uganda mountain climbing safaris include;- 8 days Mountain Elgon trekking safari, 9 days Rwenzori Mountains climbing safari, 4 days Mount Elgon hiking safari, and the 10 days Rwenzori Mountains trekking and climbing safari.
 Uganda mountain hiking and trekking safaris can be conducted at any period of the year though it is more ideal in the dry season which captures the months of June to August and from December to March.
 The mountain features impressive features that range from Caves to waterfalls, luxurious vegetation, and fauna not forgetting counts of birds.

-Our Uganda Mountain climbing and hiking Safaris are the true Africa mountaineering adventure trips to raise your adrenaline and enable you to explore all the thrilling peaks of the Mountain Rwenzoris.
-These Uganda hiking safari trips to Mount Rwenzori give you a golden opportunity to explore the magical Mahoma trail, climb any of the three Virunga Volcanoes namely Gahinga, Muhabura, and Sabyinyo which are part of the greater Virunga chain of eight Mountains.
+Our Uganda Mountain climbing and hiking Safaris are the true African mountaineering adventure trips to raise your adrenaline and enable you to explore all the thrilling peaks of the Mountain Rwenzoris.
+These Uganda hiking safari trips to Mount Rwenzori give you a golden opportunity to explore the magical Mahoma trail, and climb any of the three Virunga Volcanoes namely Gahinga, Muhabura, and Sabyinyo which are part of the greater Virunga chain of eight Mountains.

 4 Days mountaineering safari in Uganda takes you to the tallest in Africa. enjoy this thrilling experience.
 Read More